Polynomial representation of general partial Boolean functions with a single quantum query: Representation of partial Boolean functions

 \section{Representation of partial Boolean functions}

-As in Reduction law 2 (i.e., Corollary \ref{Reductionlaw2}), any partial Boolean function with exact quantum 1-query complexity can always be reduced to a partial Boolean function which outputs 0 if and only if the input is $00\cdots0$.
-In this section we introduce the following Theorem which is applicable to the reduced partial Boolean functions with exact quantum 1-query complexity. \begin{theorem}[Representation theorem] For a reduced partial Boolean function $f$, $f$ can be computed by an exact quantum 1-query algorithm if and only if $f$ can be represented by the multilinear polynomial
+As in Corollary \ref{Reductionlaw2}, any partial Boolean function with $Q_{E}(f)=1$ can always be transformed to a partial Boolean function which outputs 0 if and only if the input is $00\cdots0$.
+In this section we introduce the following result which is applicable to the transformed partial Boolean functions with $Q_{E}(f)=1$. \begin{theorem}[Representation theorem] For a partial Boolean function $f$ in the form of Eq.~\eqref{simpleooooo}, $f$ can be computed by an exact quantum 1-query algorithm if and only if $f$ can be represented by the multilinear polynomial